 Tobby took the place of the dog who is always missing from my soul and the dog who was my dog number four.
 That dog was Ralf.
 I started with two dogs and then went to three.
 Three was my limit until Ralf strayed from the refuge (it happens!) and made his way 10km where I found him on his way to my house (at least, that’s where I think he was going).
 Ralf was a huge labrador/shepherd cross of twelve years old.
 He’d been a guard dog all his life.
 He was Golden Oldie of the Month – Mr November, no less – for Dogs Today Magazine.
 In dog years, he was 108.
 Ralf dug holes all over my garden, stole sugar from the cupboard, rooted through the bins, took things off the table, hogged the sofa, went crazy when he saw badgers and once carried the dead boar pig over five kilometres.
 He’s the only dog I ever had to tell off for trying to bring a dead thing in the car.

-I miss Ralf with my whole heart.
+I miss Ralf enormously.
 All 45kg of him.
 His massive paws left huge prints there and I can safely say there will never be another Ralf.
 He had a burst spleen aged 13 and the vet found his liver and lungs were also riddled with tumours.
 I’d say he had a good innings, but he had 12 years of living at a sawmill and 7 months of chasing badgers and lying on sofas.
 Ralf taught me that you should always have room in your home for a dog who needs you and he taught me that badgers give as good as they get, even old wounded ones.

-There you have it.
-My dogs.
-As for the techno stuff, I’m a Canon fan.
-I have bog-standard entry-level equipment, a top-of-the-line 50mm lens, Photoshop and a night school photography qualification that was more about getting down and dirty with chemicals in darkrooms than it was about using cloning to edit out dog slobber.
-I photograph dogs at the refuge.
-Well, that’s one of the things I do.
-It’s my way of helping to find them homes, since I already have four and I don’t have room for another hundred or so.
-I’m also a member of the board of trustees at the refuge, where we decide important stuff like staffing, budgets and how to deal with large donations, as well as the not-so-important stuff like where we can get a cheap supply of pens.
-I’m particularly interested in dog rehabilitation after abusive or traumatic homes, and how we can make the shelter the best stepping-stone we can.
-I don’t have to do much.
-The director and the president have it all wrapped up.
-I love the shelter and the more I learn about dogs and their needs, the more I realise just what an amazing place our shelter is.
+As for the techno stuff, I’m a Canon fan but a convert to Sony Mirrorless.
+I have some bog-standard entry-level equipment, a top-of-the-line 50mm and 55mm lens, Photoshop and a night school photography qualification that was more about getting down and dirty with chemicals in darkrooms than it was about using cloning to edit out dog slobber and accidental excitements.
+I photographed dogs at the refuge.
+Well, that’s one of the things I did.
+It was my way of helping to find them homes, since I already had dogs of my own and I didn’t have room for another hundred or so.
+I switched last year to a Sony Mirrorless and haven’t looked back.

 My worst dog moment was when a dog called Nichman decided that play might involve a bit of light humping with me on the floor in the mud.
 My best dog moment was getting two ‘untouchable’ bitey, fearful spaniels eating out of my hands in less than two minutes and accepting cuddles within an hour.
 My best dog photography moment was winning a year’s supply of Dogs’ Today magazine.
 My worst dog photography moments are too numerous to mention but are getting fewer and further between.